burningportra/projectx/docs/project_structure.md

-# Proposed Project Structure
+# Current Project Structure

-This document outlines the recommended file and directory structure for the automated trading system, based on the requirements and todos defined in `automated_trading_prd.md`.
+This document outlines the current implementation structure of the ProjectX trading system, including both the Python backend for data processing and trading, and the Next.js frontend for user interface.

+## Backend Structure

 ```
 projectx/